Ken Howard

 Howard had co-starring roles in the films Tell Me That You Love Me, Junie Moon (1970), Such Good Friends (1971), and The Strange Vengeance of Rosalie (1972).
 In the 1980s, he worked mostly in television, winning a Daytime Emmy Award for the CBS afternoon special The Body Human: Facts for Boys (1980).
 He later appeared in numerous character parts in films such as Clear and Present Danger (1994), The Net (1995), Michael Clayton (2007), and The Judge (2014).

-Howard was elected president of the actors' union, Screen Actors Guild (SAG), in September 2009 and reelected to a second term, in September 2011.
+In September 2009, Howard was elected president of the Screen Actors Guild (SAG), the actors' union.
+He was reelected to a second term in September 2011.
 He was the last president of the Screen Actors Guild and the first president of the newly combined SAG-AFTRA union, after the Screen Actors Guild and the American Federation of Television and Radio Artists (AFTRA) voted to merge in 2012.
-He was reelected in 2015.
+He was reelected to head the new organization in 2015.

 Biography from the Wikipedia article Ken Howard.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.